How I shipped this blog in a couple of hours using Claude Code — Astro, Keystatic, Cloudflare for free.

 Prompt 3 — a small detail: future-dated posts.

-About halfway through, I realized I’d want to write posts ahead of time and have them go live on a chosen date — without me being around to hit publish.
-Standard blog feature.
-Couldn’t think of how to do it cleanly with a pure-static stack off the top of my head, so I just asked:
+About halfway through, I realized I’d want to write posts ahead of time and have them go live on a chosen date — without me hitting publish.
+Standard blog feature, but I couldn’t think of a clean way to do it with a pure-static stack, so I asked:

 I want to date posts in the future and have them auto-publish on that date.
 Add the simplest possible scheduling that works with the current static-build setup.